Mathematical Formulation

 \(ST_e\)

-Maximum shift time of an ESS unit (in particular, for demand side management)
+Maximum shift time of an ESS unit (in particular, for demand side management or data center flexibility)

 h